 Lake Pichola and Fateh Sagar Lake

 Lake Pichola and Fateh Sagar Lake (to the north of Lake Pichola and connected by a canal) are the most popular of Udaipur's man-made lakes.
-A boat ride on Lake Pichola gives a whole new perspective to the city, especially the City Palace Complex.
+A boat ride on Lake Pichola gives a whole new perspective on the city, especially the City Palace Complex.
 Boats depart from Rameshwar Ghat in the City Palace gardens (you'll need to pay a small fee to get inside the City Palace if you're not staying there).
-A one hour trip costs 400 rupees for adults (or 700 rupees at sunset) including a stop at Jag Mandir.
-If you want a cheaper option, the boat stand at Lal Ghat offers 30 minute boat trips for 150-250 rupees (depending on the size of the boat) at any time of the day.
-Jag Mandir isn't included though.
 You can also explore Fateh Sagar Lake by hiring a paddle or motor boat from the bottom of Moti Magra hill.

 04 of 08

 Udaipur has many vantage points for photography but arguably the best one is Ambrai Ghat, especially at sunset.
 It's located directly opposite the City Palace and also fronts the Lake Palace hotel, so you have an unsurpassed view of both as their lights are turned on.
 To get to there, head to the Hanuman Ghat area and keep walking along the road that runs parallel to Lake Pichola as far as you can, past the Amet Haveli hotel and Ambrai restaurant.
 Do be aware that Ambrai Ghat is a popular local hangout for couples.
 (Of course, locals know the most romantic spot with the best views in the city)!Continue to 5 of 8 below.